2025 City-wide Non-motorized Improvements

 Project Overview

 The 2025 City-wide Non-Motorized Improvements Project (ES572) will add and improve bicycle and pedestrian infrastructure in many spot locations throughout Bellingham.
-Currently, the project design scope includes improvements in the locations shown below.
-Construction at these locations depends on final costs – it’s possible that some of the locations will not be constructed under this project due to funding constraints.
+We divided the construction into multiple contracts, and we’re implementing improvements at all selected locations.

-• Barkley and Racine: Upgrade existing marked pedestrian crossing and curb ramp.
+• Barkley and Racine: Upgrade existing marked pedestrian crossing with Rapid Rectangular Flashing Beacons (RRFBs) and curb ramps.

 • Texas Street Corridor:

-• Texas and Yew: Upgrade existing marked crossings with Rapid Rectangular Flashing Beacons (RRFBs).
+• Texas and Yew: Upgrade existing marked crossings with RRFBs.

 • Texas and Pacific: Mark crossings and install RRFBs.